Unlocking the customer signal

 - We debrief — we huddle immediately after each call.
 No reports.
 No synthesis "later."
 You hear the patterns as they emerge.

 This rhythm keeps you honest.
-By watching 1–2 interviews per week with your whole team, you can see and hear what's happening in the market.
+By watching up to two interviews per week with your whole team, you can see and hear what's happening in the market.
 You get the evidence you need to pivot your roadmap before you burn the budget.

 Flexible as needed.
-Some need 10 interviews for quick signal.
-Others go 12 weeks or more for deeper validation.
-And depending on what you need, we can combine discovery interviews with user testing (60m session) or stick with discovery-only (about half that).
+Some need 5-10 interviews for quick signal.
+Others go 12+ weeks for deeper validation.
+And depending on what you need, we can combine discovery interviews with user testing (in a 60-min session) or stick with discovery-only (about half that).

 If you haven't run a structured customer clarity effort yet, start with the Bullseye Customer Sprint.
-Without a clear hypothesis, there's nothing to listen against — you're just collecting opinions.
+Without a clear hypothesis, there's little to test against — you're collecting general stories and context.

 Stop building on conviction alone and start mapping where your roadmap bets have drifted from market reality — identifying which efforts are tethered to evidence and which are burning payroll on stale assumptions.